akvorado/akvorado/console/data/docs/00-intro.md

 ## Quick start

 A `docker-compose.yml` file is provided to quickly get started.
 Once running, *Akvorado* web interface should be running on port 80 and an inlet accepting NetFlow available on port 2055.
+You need to configure SNMP on your exporters to accept requests from Akvorado.

 ```console
 # docker-compose up